JSRocksHQ/harmonic-website/README.md

 ![Harmonic Website](images/thumb.png)

-Harmomic is built using the mordern JavaScript (ES2015/ES6 - ES2016/ES7).
-Take a look at the code, start learning the new JavaScript and fell free to contribute.
+Harmomic is built using the modern JavaScript (ES2015/ES6+).
+Take a look at the code, start learning the new JavaScript and feel free to contribute.

 ## Getting Started